Wanda-Mgs/docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 ### Version 3.9 (upgraded on Jul 16th 2013)

+Improve performance on IE

+Improve configuring to limit the number of stores shown on the Checkout page

 ### Version 3.8 (upgraded on May 21th 2013)

 Work with the new version of Google Maps API.

 ### Version 3.7 (upgraded on April 18th 2013)

+Update print invoice to PDF file

 ### Version 3.6 (upgraded on Feb 18th 2013)

+Improve customers viewing each store map

+Update translating labels by CSV files

+Improve email sending when creating orders in Backend

 ### Version 3.5 (upgraded on Dec 17th 2012)